What does “eigo” mean in Japanese?

 Definition and meanings of “eigo”

-- eigo – 英語 (えいご) : a noun meaning ‘English’ or ‘the English language’ in Japanese.
+- eigo – 英語 (えいご) : a noun meaning ‘English’ or more specifically ‘the English language’ in Japanese.

 The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-- 語 : a kanji character used to mean ‘language’ in Japanese.
+- 語 : a kanji character used to mean a ‘language’ in Japanese.
+This kanji can also be found in other words like nihongo.

-These two kanji characters tell us that “eigo” literally means ‘the language from England’ in Japanese.
+From these two kanji characters, we can understand that eigo literally means ‘the languages from England’ in Japanese.
 This literal interpretation is completely in line with the actual meanings, I think.

 boku tachi wa eigo ga suki desu – 僕達は英語が好きです (ぼくたちはえいごがすきです)